indiesoftby/defold-pointer-lock/README.md

 # Pointer Lock for Defold

 If you want to make a first-person 3D game with Defold, then you need this extension.

-Pointer Lock simplifies mouse locking to access mouse events even when the cursor goes past the boundary of the window or screen.
-For example, your users can continue to rotate or manipulate a 3D model by moving the mouse without end.
+Pointer Lock is intended to simplify mouse locking to access mouse events even when the cursor goes past the boundary of the window or screen.
+For example, a user can continue to rotate or manipulate a 3D model by moving the mouse without end.
 Without Pointer Lock, the rotation or manipulation stops the moment the pointer reaches the edge of the window or screen.

 ## Demo